peterziv/zphar/README.md

 @php "%location%zphar.phar" %*
 ```

-The command can be simplified as :
+When you add this bat script in the environment, the command can be simplified as :

 ```powershell
 zphar --name a.phar --default default.php --dir MyFoder